 Additionally, there’s a USB port built into the console so you can keep your devices charged while you run.
 A built-in tablet holder will let you watch your favorite streaming services and keep you entertained while working out.
 You can also use your device to follow a workout, though the workout itself cannot connect directly with the machine as with some iFIT-compatible treadmills offered by another brand.

 Sole has their own fitness app called STUDIO, but it’s pretty far behind other apps out there in terms of the number of classes that are offered.
-Additionally, it cannot connect directly to Sole machines to provide integrated classes.
+Additionally, it can’t connect directly to Sole machines to provide integrated classes.
+Lindsay said that she doesn’t really like the sole programming.
+She felt like the audio wasn’t very clear and the music wasn’t great either.
+This treadmill only scored a 3-out-5 in the programming department.

 Comparison to NordicTrack Commercial X22i